Large rainbow cliques in randomly perturbed dense graphs: Sparse complete bipartite graphs

 For two integers $n >r$, let $\widehat{K}_{r,n}$ denote the graph obtained from $K_{r,n}$ by placing a copy of $K_r$, denoted $K$, on its partition class of size $r$.
 By the {\em bipartition classes of $\widehat{K}_{r,n}$} we mean the bipartition classes of $K_{r,n}$.
 Given an integer $s \geq 2$, write $\B = \B(s)$ to denote the family of copies of $K_{r,s}$ in $\widehat{K}_{r,n}$ such that its partition class of size $r$ coincides with $V(K)$.

 \begin{definition} Let $\psi$ be a proper colouring of the edges of $\widehat{K}_{r,n}$ under which $K$ is rainbow.
-A member $B \in \B$ is said to be {\em compatible} with the colouration of $K$ under $\psi$ (or, for brevity, simply {\em compatible} with $K$) if \begin{enumerate} \item $B$ is rainbow under $\psi$; and \item the sets of colours seen on $E(K)$ and $E(B)$ are disjoint; in this case we say that $K$ and $B$ do not {\em clash} under $\psi$. \end{enumerate} \end{definition}
+A member $B \in \B$ is said to be {\em compatible} with the colouring of $K$ under $\psi$ (or, for brevity, simply {\em compatible} with $K$) if the following two properties hold \begin{enumerate} \item $B$ is rainbow under $\psi$; \item the sets of colours seen on $E(K)$ and $E(B)$ are disjoint; in this case we say that $K$ and $B$ do not {\em clash} under $\psi$. \end{enumerate} \end{definition}

 \begin{observation} Let $r, s$, and $n$ be as in Observation~\ref{obs:non-rainbow-Krr}.
-If $\psi$ is a proper colouring of the edges of $\widehat{K}_{r,n}$ under which $K$ is rainbow, then all but at most $O_{r,s}\left(\binom{n}{s-1}\right)$ of the members of $\B$ are compatible with $K$. \end{observation}
+If $\psi$ is a proper colouring of the edges of $\widehat{K}_{r,n}$ under which $K$ is rainbow, then all but at most $O_{r,s}(n^{s-1})$ of the members of $\B$ are compatible with $K$. \end{observation}